[et_pb_section admin_label="section"] [et_pb_row admin_label="row"] [et_pb_column type="4_4"] [et_pb_text admin_label="Text"]

-Kimeu Boynton is my significant other and guest blogger.
+K.B. is my husband and guest blogger.
 Enjoy his thoughts on online dating mistakes from a man's perspective and then see "Dating Profile Mistakes Men Make" for my perspective.

 2. Why are there twenty pics of you with your kids?

-3. It's 2012; stop taking provocative pics, glamour shots and pics in front of your brand new Lexus.
+3. Stop taking provocative pics, glamour shots and pics in front of your brand new Lexus.

 I was always attracted to people who used regular natural photos, party shots, office shots and the like.
 I was usually turned off when I saw a pic that was seemingly posed and the subject was wearing (or barely wearing) something out of the Fredrick's of Hollywood catalog.
 It almost seemed a bit too risqué for someone I didn't know.
 Likewise, using a glamour shot photo just seemed too 1995 for me.
 It reminded me of all the girls on senior picture day, with too much makeup, over exaggerated smiles and that cheesy plastic rose.